apache/yunikorn-site/docs/api/scheduler.md

 }
 ```

-## Applications (Deprecated)
+### All applications

-Displays general information about the applications like used resources, queue name, submission time and allocations.
+Fetch all Applications across different Partitions and displays general information about the applications like used resources, queue name, submission time and allocations.

 **URL** : `/ws/v1/apps`